SixSq/aai-test-suite/SixSq/README.md

 ## Results

 On success you'll have a bash exit code equal to 0 (1 otherwise).
-The test report can be found, as an HTML page, at `$(pwd)/output`.
-You can open it with any browser.
+The test reports can be found, both as HTML and JSON files, at `$(pwd)/output`.